getampt/docs/events.md

     return;
   }

-  // send a welcome emaail
+  // send a welcome email
 });
 ```